 - smart curtains, doors, locks, and windows;

-- and lighting and lighting colour systems.
+- and lighting and lighting color systems.

 With all of these linked into a tool in one place, the user is able to manage any aspect of them – for example, changing lighting, climate, and energy consumption at the touch of a button.
 However, this IoT solution does more than just allow remote management.
 It also allows for automation, whereby preset settings can be implemented to allow efficient management without requiring actions from an individual.

 The potential for such a system for any enterprise or business is immense.
 Having the ability to automate the management of a building or facility is a sure way to reduce costs, as well as to avoid any human errors.
-The collection of data enables better analysis to be undertaken and improve cost effectiveness, for example, related to energy consumption.
+The collection of data enables better analysis to be undertaken and improve cost-effectiveness, for example, related to energy consumption.

 Having all of these aspects in one place, in one tool, makes the management more user-friendly, rather than having to go from system tool to system tool, often in different locations with different hardware and software demands.

 The potential for IoT and AR tools to improve the efficiency of processes is considerable.
-The three examples that are outlined above show just a tiny snapshot of the scale that can use these – from national level infrastructure to an individual item of equipment.
+The three examples that are outlined above show just a tiny snapshot of the scale that can use these – from national-level infrastructure to an individual item of equipment.

 With the ability to create bespoke tools for any enterprise or business, the main question is one of imagination: what could be improved?
-Whether it is in infrastructure, manufacturing, automotive, or the service sector, the transformative effect of IoT and AR will be increasing felt as businesses take greater and greater advantage of the possibilities that are there.
+Whether it is in infrastructure, manufacturing, automotive, or the service sector, the transformative effect of IoT and AR will be increasingly felt as businesses take greater and greater advantage of the possibilities that are there.